 Crochet Pattern for a Baby Tunic

 Today’s post is all about this adorable little tunic from Crochet!
 Spring 2017.
 This is Granny’s Girl Tunic.
 This pattern is written in sizes 3 mo, 6 mo, 12 mo, and 18 mo.
-(The following link is an affiliate link.
-If you click on it, and then make a purchase from Amazon, I will earn a small commission at no additional cost to you.
+(Some of the links in this post are affiliate links.
+If you click on one and then make a purchase I will earn a small commission at no additional cost to you.
 Thank you!)
 It uses Cascade Yarns Anchor Bay, which is a dk weight cotton/superwash merino blend.
 It uses 1 to 2 skeins of the blue, and 1 skein each of the other 3 colors.